 In summary, controlling your home’s water quality is attainable through proper water testing and equipment specification with today’s available water filtration technologies at a reasonable price.
 Proper on-going maintenance is also critical to maintain a consistent level of great water quality.

 H2O Care is an established, Massachusetts based water filtration and testing firm, formed in 1989 with offices in Middleton and Hudson, Mass.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the publications section on our website at http://www.h2ocare.com.
-You can reach us by email at firstname.lastname@example.org or by calling us at 800-539-1100.
+Articles published by the Company can be seen in Water Technology Magazines at http://www.h2ocare.com/pub.
+Contact us at firstname.lastname@example.org or 800-539-1100.